RECAPEM

 Preface

-Tachyarrhythmias, defined as abnormal heart rhythms with a ventricular rate of 100 or more beats per minute.
-From the diagnostic (and therapeutic) perspective, it is helpful to broadly classify tachyarrhythmias into the 4 categories (figure 1) based on the width, morphology, and regularity of the QRS complex.
+Tachyarrhythmias, are defined as abnormal heart rhythms with a ventricular rate of 100 or more beats per minute.
+From the diagnostic (and therapeutic) perspective, it is helpful to broadly classify tachyarrhythmias into 4 categories (figure 1) based on the width, morphology, and regularity of the QRS complex.

 Principles of Management of Tachydysrhythmias